thoth-tech/SplashKit-Tutorial/Tutorials/creating-2d-metroidvania-game-with-splashkit/1-1-introduction-and-setup.md

 author: Coskun Kilinc
 date: 29/08/2023
 tags: game development, programming, Splashkit, functions
+sidebar:
+   label: " - 1.1: Introduction and Setup"
 ---

-# Tutorial 1: Introduction and Setup
+## Tutorial 1: Introduction and Setup

-## Introduction

 Welcome to the first tutorial in the "_Creating a 2D 'Metroidvania' Game Using Splashkit_" series.
 In this tutorial, we'll embark on an exciting journey to create a 2D side-scrolling "Metroidvania"